10DLC outbound SMS registration tips

 Get your brand details verified and use cases approved smoothly by following these helpful tips!

 Mobile carriers and their vetting partners will carefully review each response in your submissions for consistency and compliance.
-Telzio has compiled a list of tips to consider during the registration process to help along the path to approval and compliance.
+Telzio has compiled a list of tips to consider during the 10DLC registration process to help you get approved and stay compliant.

 Tips for registering your brand

-When registering your brand, select the appropriate company type that matches your Employer Identification Number (EIN).
+When registering your brand, select the appropriate company type that that matches the business type associated with your Employer Identification Number (EIN).

-Make sure to include a link to your website or online presence.
+Make sure to include a link to your website or online presence which reviewers will use to help validate your use case.
 The spelling of your website's URL, email address, and brand name needs to be consistent and align with each other.

 Tips for registering message content